-On April 14, 2022, in connection with Mr. Zheng's termination of employment, the Company and Mr. Zheng entered into a transition services agreement (the "Zheng Agreement"), pursuant to which Mr. Zheng will provide transition support and services as may be reasonably requested by the Chief Executive Officer, the Chief Financial Officer and the Board.
-Mr. Zheng will provide transition services for an initial term of 18 months commencing on the date of employment termination, and thereafter on an as-needed basis, unless terminated earlier as permitted in the Zheng Agreement.
-In exchange for Mr. Zheng's transition services, Mr. Zheng receives a consulting fee equal to \$25,000 per month for the first 18 months of the transition period and \$145 per hour for actual services rendered for the period commencing following the expiration of the initial 18-month period.
-Mr. Zheng will continue to serve as a member of the Board.
+In connection with the termination of Mr. Zheng's employment with the Company, the Company and Mr. Zheng entered into a transition services agreement, dated April 14, 2022 (the "Zheng Agreement"), pursuant to which Mr. Zheng provided transition support and services as may be reasonably requested by the Chief Executive Officer, the Chief Financial Officer and the Board.
+Pursuant to the Zheng Agreement, Mr. Zheng provided transition services for an initial term of 18 months that commenced on the date his employment with the Company terminated, and which continued thereafter on an as-needed basis, unless terminated earlier as permitted in the Zheng Agreement.
+In exchange for Mr. Zheng's transition services, Mr. Zheng receives a consulting fee equal to \$25,000 per month, which Mr. Zheng voluntarily reduced to \$16,667 per month effective March 11, 2024.
+Mr. Zheng continues to serve as a member of the Board.
+The Zheng Agreement was terminated by mutual agreement on February 26, 2024.

 Pursuant to the Zheng Agreement, all capped RSUs and stock options held by Mr. Zheng as of the date of employment termination vested in full, with the stock options remaining exercisable until three months following the termination of his transition services in accordance with the terms and conditions of the stock option award agreement.
 All RSUs and PSUs held by Mr. Zheng as of the date of employment termination remain outstanding and will continue to be subject to their terms and conditions under the 2021 Plan and the applicable award agreements.
-Mr. Zheng was eligible to participate in the Company's long-term incentive and short-term incentive plans for Fiscal 2022.
-However he will not be eligible to participate in either plan in 2023 pursuant to the terms of his transition agreement.
+Mr. Zheng remains eligible to participate in the Company's long-term incentive and short-term incentive plans for each fiscal year of service.